-Now, let’s get into main benefits of this jacket.
+Now, let’s get into the main benefits of this ultralight jacket.

-Don’t let the thin, sleek appearance of the Nano Puff fool you into thinking that it won’t be able to put up with whatever you have to dish out.
+Don’t let the thin, sleek appearance of the Nano Puff sweater fool you into thinking that it won’t be able to put up with whatever you have to dish out like a cold weather.
 The shell of this jacket is a super lightweight recycle polyester (1.4 oz and 22D) that is rip and tear resistant.

-Patagonia’s Deluge water repellent finish has been added to the shell which makes it shed water upon contact.
-It allows breathability and increased dry time in the event the jacket is soaked from snow, rain and other water.
+Patagonia’s Deluge durable water repellent finish has been added to the shell which makes it shed water upon contact.
+It allows breathability and increased dry time in the event the jacket is soaked from snow, rain and other water while backpacking.

-Overall the Nano Puff is super versatile and can be used in any type of cold or winter condition.
+Overall the Nano Puff is super versatile and can be used in any type of cold weather or winter condition.
 For truly bitter cold temperatures, you can easily use this as a middle layering piece if you add a parka on top.
-If you’re in a moderately cold climate, use the jacket as a top layer as somewhat of an ultralight weight parka.
+If you’re in a moderately cold climate, use the durable jacket as a top layer as somewhat of an ultralight weight parka to stay warm.
 Since this jacket is thin, you won’t feel extra bulky or cumbersome if you layer on it or under it.

-Like all of Patagonia’s jackets, customers new to the brand are often shocked at how warm their apparel really is.
+Like all of Patagonia’s jackets, customers new to the brand are often shocked at how warm their apparel really is, which makes it perfect for backpacking.
 The Nano Puff jacket is no exception.

-In order to keep weight and bulk to a minimum without sacrificing warmth, Patagonia used a synthetic polyester insulation called PrimaLoft Gold (60 g).
+In order to keep weight and bulk to a minimum without sacrificing warmth in this ultralight jacket, Patagonia used a synthetic polyester insulation called PrimaLoft Gold (60 g).
 This insulation is the most thermally efficient one available.
 Not only does it repel water but it remains warm even if it is weight.
 It’s warmth to weight ratio is 96%.

-To keep the insulation in place and prevent pilling, Patagonia has this jacket stitched with a brick quilt pattern.
-The jacket has separate quilted side panels for improved movement.
+To keep the insulated plus in place and prevent pilling, Patagonia has this jacket stitched with a brick quilt pattern.
+The lightweight insulated jacket has separate quilted side panels for improved movement.
 All stitching is done with a special thread that is extremely durable yet lightweight.

-The Nano Puff wouldn’t be suitable for people who go through a lot of thick brush as over time it will damage the jacket.
-It also wouldn’t be suitable for super wet climates, like heavy rains, heavy snow or if you could potentially become wet from a river or swamp.
-The Deluge water repelling treatment combined with the water repellent nature of the insulation is great but, remember, it’s only water repellent, not waterproof.
+The Nano Puff wouldn’t be suitable for people who go through a lot of thick brush as over time it will damage the jacket even tough this synthetic jacket is durable.
+It also wouldn’t be suitable for super wet climates, like heavy rains, heavy snow or if you could potentially become wet from a river or swamp, it will funtion better in a light rain or wet wind.
+The Deluge water repelling treatment combined with the durable water repellent finish nature of the insulation is great but, remember, it’s only water repellent, not waterproof.

-If you prefer a pullover, they do have the same style of jacket available.
-They also have a hooded version which would be great if you plan to use the Nano Puff as a light parka or plan to wear it in an area that is wet or windy.
+If you prefer a pullover, they do have the same style of jacket available, called Patagonia Nano Puff Pullover.
+They also have a micro puff hoody version which would be great if you plan to use the Nano Puff synthetic jacket as a light parka or plan to wear it in an area that is wet or windy.
 For layering in moderate or mild winters, a Nano Puff vest may be all you need to stay toasty warm.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.